fitz1987/POSCAR-to-XYZ/README.md

 ## Getting Started
 Clone this repo using the green 'Clone or download' button at the top.

+### Usage:
+Use the scripts in this order:
+1) listgen.csh
+2) 2) julia DirectToXYZ.jl

+Usage for listgen.csh:

 Then, (from the command line)
 $ listgen.csh

- When run with no arguments, this script explains how it should be used.
+ When run with no arguments, this script will echo the folloing instruction to the terminal explaining how it should be used:
+$ a-listgen file Atom_1_Name Atom_2_Name Atom_3_Name Atom_4_Name'
+...where file is a POSCAR formatted file from VASP' ...Two atom names are required.
+The 3rd and 4th are optional.'
+...this script chops up a POSCAR file into a format' ...that is convenient for DirectToXYZ.jl.'
+...DirectToXYZ.jl will convert the fractional or direct coordinates' ...into standard cartesian format and save them to an .xyz file.'
+...the usual workflow is to run this script followed by DirectToXYZ.jl'

 Example:
 $ listgen.csh POSCAR C H O